Im-Rises/Chip8topia/README.md

 - [x] Refactor all imgui windows to look pretty
 - [x] Add disassembly
 - [x] Change the structure of Chip8topia so it starts the window in a function and not in the constructor
+- [x] Add commands and try compilation with emscripten
+- [ ] Add OpenGL ES support for WebAssembly
 - [ ] Create a macro which will identify release and debug mode and change the window title accordingly _DEBUG and NDEBUG
 - [ ] Faire des fonctions virtuel et les override dans chaque cpu !
 Pas pure virtual, pour que si c'est pas override ça